You will be provided with a foundation in a broad range of skills required to work competently within the horticulture industry.

 You will be taught practical skills and theoretical background knowledge at College and will be expected to practise and develop these skills in the workplace.

 College attendance is required on a weekly day-release basis.

-You must be employed within and committed to a career in the horticulture industry.
+You must be employed within - and be committed to a career in - the horticulture industry.
 You will undergo an initial assessment before starting the programme to ensure that you are capable of achieving the outcomes and have an interest in this area of work.

 NB.
 If you do not currently have employment in the horticulture industry, we can help you with this too.
 Please look at our website for current vacancies.

 The apprenticeship includes: